PulseStrategy369/PulseStrategy/README.md

 If the OA chooses to act in the ecosystem’s interest, it could use its accumulated tokens to:
   - Buy more PLSX, INC, or vPLS and deposit them into the contracts, growing the reserves.
   - Fund marketing or community initiatives to boost adoption.
-  - Provide liquidity to DEX pools, making trading easier.
+  - Provide liquidity to DEX pools.
-  Even if the OA does nothing, the burn mechanics alone ensure value growth for holder.
+  Even if the OA does nothing, the burn mechanics alone ensure value growth for holders.

 OA Fee Flow (on Issuance & Transfer)